A Brief History of Montessori

-The Montessori method is named after a real person, Doctor Maria Montessori, who was in many ways, ahead of her time and a true pioneer.
+The Montessori method is named for its progenitor, Maria Montessori, who was in many ways ahead of her time and a true pioneer of education.

-Dr. Montessori was born in Italy in 1870 in the town of Chiaravalle, in the province of Ancona, Italy.
-Coming from a family of a supportive mother and a conservative father, her parents often differed on how to raise her.
-Her father usually pushed for a more traditional female role, while her mother encoured her to follow her desires.
-She was close with her father until his death, but it was clearly her mother who supported her.
-Without her mother's well wishes she would have not made the first move in her educational career to enter technical school at the age of thirteen.
+Dr. Montessori was born in Chiaravalle, Italy in the year 1870.
+With a supportive mother and a conservative father, her parents often clashed on how to raise her.
+Her father pushed for her to follow a more traditional female role, while her mother encouraged her to pursue her desires.
+She was close with her father until his death, but her mother clearly had the greater influence.
+Without her mother's support, she would have not made the first move in her educational career, to enter technical school at the age of thirteen.

-Maria began studies in engineering at the Regia Scuola Tecnica Michelangelo Buovarrotientered school specifically with math as a major component.
-At this time this field and all others related to it were reserved for men and her presence was not welcomed by either the other students or staff.
-From this experience she began to model what a school should not be like.
-She also made the decision not to continue studies in engineering.
-Her relatives, friends, and father were all relieved to hear that she would veer away from such an un-ladylike discipline, but were quite dismayed when they found out the change was from engineering to medicine.
-Yet dispite all the disapproval, in 1896 she became the first woman in Italy to receive a medical degree.
+Maria began her studies in engineering at the Regia Scuola Tecnica Michelangelo Buonarroti, and entered school specifically with math as a major component.
+At this time in history this field and all others related to it were reserved for men, and her presence was not welcomed by either the other students or staff.
+From this experience she began to develop a picture in her mind of what a school should not be like.
+She also decided not to continue studies in engineering.
+Her relatives, friends, and father were all relieved to hear that she would step away from such an un-ladylike discipline, but were quite dismayed when they found out the change was from engineering to medicine.
+Yet despite all the disapproval, in 1896 she became the first woman in Italy to receive a medical degree.

 After receiving her medical degree Maria had many varied experiences and positions.
 (She later related this to her philosophy of education in that the child should be offered opportunities that lead to new skills and other experiences.)
 She was chosen to represent Italy at two different women's conferences, one in Berlin in 1896 and one in London in 1900.She was also on the staff of the Orthrophrenic Psychiatric Hospital for "mentally deficient" children.
 She studied Itard and Seguin, who had researched how people learn.
 She studied anthropology, psychology and philosophy.
 Soon her clinical observations led her to analyze how children learn, and she concluded that they build themselves from what they find in their environment.
 Shifting her focus from the body to the mind, she returned to the university in 1901, this time to study psychology and philosophy.
 In 1904, she was made a professor of anthropology at the University of Rome.